 Cash and cash equivalents decreased in the current period when compared to the comparative period due to decreased cash from operations and timing of sales receipts.
-Total assets were higher than prior year due to the capitalization of the Puma operations.
-Non-current financial liabilities decreased due to a portion of the loan payable now being classified as current.
+Total assets were lower than prior year due to the capitalization of the Puma operations offset by lower inventory, investments and cash.
+Non-current financial liabilities increased due to interest being accrued on the loan.